 Trail Experience and Terrain

-The trail network winds through distinctly different landscapes as you progress through the park.
-Lower sections follow gentler grades through mixed hardwood forest, where the canopy creates natural shade corridors perfect for warmer days.
-As you gain elevation, the terrain opens up to reveal broader views of the surrounding valley system, giving you a sense of the broader landscape that defines this part of Ontario.
+The route moves through distinctly different environments as you progress through the park.
+The trail follows Cooksville Creek through forested sections where the canopy closes overhead and creates natural shade — a real asset on warm summer days.
+As you gain elevation, the terrain opens up and the views of the surrounding valley become more expansive.

 Facilities and Amenities